SYSTEM-LEVEL PARAMETERS AND OBJECTS

 MIDI 1.0 defines 16 channels on which messages can be sent between devices.
 The I-1 can listen on any combination of 16 channels.
 A new Patch Bank is set up to listen on MIDI Channel 1.
 Additionally, the I-1 can listen in Omni Mode, processing messages received on any channel.
 This can be a quick way to get a controller to work with the I-1, and can also be useful in troubleshooting MIDI connection problems.
 To change the MIDI configuration, click the MIDI Settings icon, to the right of the System-Wide Oscillators button on the system-level view.
 Omni Mode can be turned on or off via the MIDI Omni Mode checkbox.

-• Multitimbral mode works as though Omni mode were not selected, but the I-1 was configured to subscribe to all 16 channels.
-Each channel gets its own set of MIDI parameters, and can be independently assigned its own “current Patch.”
+- Multitimbral mode works as though Omni mode were not selected and the I-1 was configured to subscribe to all 16 channels.
+Each channel gets its own set of MIDI parameters, and can be independently assigned its own “current Patch” and tuning.
 Channel 1 can be locked to the currently selected/displayed Patch.
 In Omni-Multitimbral mode, you cannot unsubscribe from a channel or subscribe to a new channel (as there are no more available channels).

 Any runtime parameter available in any Patch or at the System Level can subscribe to any MIDI event (except for System Exclusive events).
 You will notice a 5-pin DIN icon to the left of each parameter name, with a right-pointing arrow.
 If this icon is white, the parameter does not subscribe to any MIDI events; however, if it is glowing green, it does subscribe to MIDI events.